kamui/retriable/README.md

 ### Ruby version

-Retriable 4.0 requires Ruby 3.0 or later.
-If you are on Ruby 2.x, stay on Retriable 3.x.
+Retriable 4.0 requires Ruby 3.2 or later.
+If you run Ruby 2.3.0-3.2.x and want to stay on the 3.x gem line, use Retriable 3.8.x by specifying `~> 3.8` in your Gemfile.

 ### `timeout:` option removed